Most Overlooked Items by Insurance Adjusters in A Roof Claim

 Starter Course

-A starter course is a vital component of any asphalt shingle roof installation.
-It is the first layer of shingles installed along the eaves and rakes, creating a solid base for the rest of the shingles to be placed on.
-However, this element is often overlooked or not fully covered in insurance policies, leading to potential issues such as wind damage or water intrusion.
+A starter course is super important for any asphalt shingle roof.
+It’s that first layer of shingles along the eaves and rakes, giving a solid base for everything else.
+Insurance poorly covers starter courses, leading to issues like wind damage or water leaks.

 Ridge Cap